TBNRmisstry/forsakenbot/README.md

 # forsakenbot
 a bot that gives tips to be better at forsaken

+NOTE:  CURRENTLY NOT FINISHED I UPDATED THIS WHEN IT FINISHED

 command list:
 /survivor-tip → Gives random tips for survivors (how to hide, teamwork, solving puzzles, juking the killer).